Coronado, Panama

 People living in Coronado were asked what three things they wish they had brought and three they wish they had left behind.
 They wrote:

 "Speak to your moving specialist as to what you can bring in a container, such things as liquids, cleaning supplies, alcohol, etc. are not allowed in a container.
-Furniture, electric and electronics are fine as long as you can prove that they are not new, clothing, etc. are fine," remarked one expat living in Coronado, Panama.
+Furniture, electric and electronics are fine as long as you can prove that they are not new, clothing, etc. are fine," wrote a member in Coronado.

 Where should I setup a bank account in Coronado?